nqaisar/nqaisar/README.md

 - 👋 Hi, I’m @nqaisar
-- 👀 I’m interested in softwre architectures, event-driven architectures and services.
+- 👀 I’m interested in softwre architectures, event-driven architectures and applications of artificial intelligence in software engineering  and services.
 - 🌱 Microservices; and identifying services from the existing code.
+- 🌱 Ethical AI and Explainable AI are my interests with its applications in healthcare domain.
-- 💞️ I’m looking to collaborate on microservices and migrating existing systems towards the microservice architectures.
+- 💞️ I’m looking to collaborate on Ethical AI, microservices and migrating existing systems towards the microservice architectures.
 - 📫 How to reach me: nadeemqaisar.mehmood@univaq.it

 <!---